eventnetusa/eventnet/src/_posts/2018-01-30-consumer-facing-experiential-marketing-trends-for-2018.md

       It’s no surprise that experiential marketing over traditional marketing is on the rise.
-Consumers want a personal, hands-on experience and experiential provides a uniquely fast and effective way to build brand awareness through one-on-one connections with consumers.Many industry insiders have predicted that experiential marketing will become a tactic that marketers cannot avoid in 2018.
+Consumers want a personal, hands-on experience and experiential provides a uniquely fast and effective way to build brand awareness through one-on-one connections.
+Many industry insiders have predicted that experiential marketing will become a tactic that marketers cannot avoid in 2018.

       We’ve gathered some of the top trends you will see in 2018.

       **LIVE STREAMING**